YounesChellaf/serveless-api/README.md

     $ cd serveless-api
     $ npm install

-You can change the credentials of the serverless by overiding the key id and secret and deploy it if needed for AWS monitoring visualization
+You can change the serverless credentials by overiding the key id and secret and deploy it again if needed for AWS dashboard visualization

+I want to thank you for this opportunity to work in AWS and I will be happy to receive any feedback or possible improuvments